 Hawai'i Pacific University (HPU) is an independent, not-for-profit, coeducational, nonsectarian, career-oriented university founded in 1965.
 It is Hawai'i's largest private institution of higher learning, with approximately 5,000 students.
-The University offers degrees at the associate, baccalaureate, masters, and doctoral levels.
-Degrees are offered in 58 undergraduate concentrations, including the Bachelor of Social Work (BSW), and 14 graduate fields including the Master of Social Work (MSW).
+The University offers 40 acclaimed undergraduate programs at the associate's and bachelor's levels, including the Bachelor of Social Work (BSW), and 28 distinguished graduate programs, including the Master of Social Work (MSW).